ShangyuYAO/Text-classification-and-multi-task-model/README.md

 This project aims to explore the performance of multi-head models in text classification by constructing a relatively simple dual-head neural network model.
 During this process, a method called TF-IDF is employed to extract feature vectors, which are then connected to the single-head or dual-head neural networks we build to accomplish the text classification task.

 ## Rrinciple
 In this section, the principles of TF-IDF and multi-task models will be briefly introduced.

 ### TF-IDF
 TF-IDF, which stands for Term Frequency-Inverse Document Frequency, is a numerical statistic widely used in natural language processing and information retrieval.
 It quantifies the importance of a term (word) relative to a collection of documents.
 The idea behind TF-IDF is to assign a weight to each term based on how often it appears in a specific document (Term Frequency) and how unique it is across the entire document collection (Inverse Document Frequency).
 The definition of TF-IDF is the product of two statistics, term frequency and inverse document frequency.

 **Term frequency(TF)**

 Term Frequency (TF) measures how often a term appears in a document.
 The formula for Term Frequency is:

-$\mathrm{tf}(t, d) = \frac{f_{t,d}}{\sum_{t' \in d}f_{t',d}}$
+<font size=30>$$\mathrm{tf}(t, d) = \frac{f_{t,d}}{\sum_{t' \in d}f_{t',d}}$$</font>

 Where:
  - $f_{t,d}$ is the frequency of term $\mathbf{t}$ in document $\mathbf{d}$.